jstacoder/flask-xxl/README.md

     it basicly is like using app.add_url_rule() method, you just dont have to add <code>view_func=ViewName.as_view(endpoint)</code> or at least the
     <code>view_func=</code> part.

+-   easily start a new project or extend an old one with the flaskxxl-manage.py command line helper tool
+    -   to start a project from scratch
+        <kbd>$ flaskxxl-manage.py start-project</kbd>

+    -   to add to an existing project
+        <kbd>$ flaskxxl-manage.py start-blueprint</kbd>